w3c/rdf-canon/tests/README.md

 For a negative evaluation test, the test passes if the implementation generates an error due to excessive calls to [Hash N-Degree Quads](https://www.w3.org/TR/rdf-canon/#hash-nd-quads-algorithm).
-The maximum number of calls that should be allowed for running these tests is forty times the total number of blank nodes in the input dataset.

 ### Tests for RDFC-1.0 Issued Identifiers Map.